tihu-nlp/tihu/README.md

 To create Tihu docker with gRPC endpoint: type `make docker`

+## How Tihu works

+Check the [wiki](https://github.com/tihu-nlp/tihu/wiki) page to know how Tihu convert Persian text to speech.
+This document is in Persian and explain how Tihu works with an example.

 ## About the Name

 Tihu is Persian name for Partridge.